Situation, task, action, result

-The situation, task, action, result (STAR) method is an interviewing technique used by job candidates to respond to behavioral and situational based interview questions.
+The situation, task, action, result (STAR) method is an interviewing technique used by employers to evaluate job candidates by how they respond to behavioral and situational based interview questions.

 Description

-The STAR method, which stands for Situation, Task, Action, and Result, is a structured technique used by candidates to respond to behavioral and situational interview questions.
-It helps applicants provide clear, focused answers based on real-life examples and is widely used for its emphasis on problem-solving and measurable outcomes.
+The STAR method, which stands for Situation, Task, Action, and Result, is a structured technique used by employers to evaluate candidates by how they respond to behavioral and situational interview questions.
+It is one method of structured employment interviewing.
+It helps candidates provide clear, focused answers based on real-life examples and is widely used for its emphasis on problem-solving and measurable outcomes.
 This interview technique is suited for open-ended questions that ask candidates to describe their involvement in a specific situation.